Are you an Edgio customer facing uncertainty? Discover how Macrometa ensures continuity and delivers high-performance solutions for your business.

 Spark Structured Streaming

 Before we jump into all the details about Apache Spark, you may be wondering about Macrometa and its relevance to streaming technologies.
 Macrometa Stream Workers provide typical streaming analytics capabilities, including joining streams, aggregations, counts, and filtering as well as sophisticated high-level primitives for complex event processing.
-Check out the comparison of Macrometa vs Spark vs Flink or request a trial to learn more.
-Get started quickly with Macrometa's ready-to-go industry solutions and customized offerings that leverage Stream Workers.
+Check out the comparison of Macrometa vs Spark vs Flink or explore the Global Data Network (GDN).
+Whether you are exploring streaming use cases or choosing AI-powered PhotonIQ solutions built on the Macrometa GDN, it is important to explore the underlying technology options and customized offerings that leverage Stream Workers.

 Now back to Apache Spark - one of the most commonly used analytics and data processing engines - it is fast, distributed, and doesn’t have I/O overhead like MapReduce.
 Additionally, it provides state management and offers delivery guarantees with fault tolerance.